 A dental hygienist is a licensed dental professional who specializes in preventing and treating oral disease.
-Dental Hygiensts focus on health promotion and disease prevention not just in the oral cavity, but covering the total health of the patient.
+Dental hygienists focus on health promotion and disease prevention.
+The scope of their work extends beyond the oral cavity as many diseases will manifest in the oral cavity.

 In order to obtain licensure dental hygienist must be graduates of an accredited institution and pass multiple examinations.
 Dental hygienists are able to work in private practice dental offices, public health clinics, educational institutions, research facilities and many more.